 Conventional soy production has rapidly grown across Brazil, a strong effort is being made to tackle the impacts of this expansion.
 The conversion of forests and savannas to soy plantations is a big threat to ecosystems.
 We have implemented a response strategy by ramping up our sourcing of ProTerra Certified Soy to be able to offer this in our chocolate products containing soy.
 ProTerra ensures that key issues are tackled in soy production and provides a traceable, non-GMO certified product.
-Additionally, Barry Callebaut has recently become a signatory of the Cerrado Manifesto.
+Additionally, BC is a signatory of the Cerrado Manifesto.
 It declares to protect Brazil's Cerrado, a 2 million square km tropical savanna ecoregion under threat from deforestation and native vegetation loss.

-In addition, our Sustainable Sourcing Policy for Soy contains principles which are the foundation to creating a more sustainable soy sector.
-To meet our commitment of 100% sustainable ingredients by 2025, we require all suppliers to work with their supply chains towards these principles and to regularly show significant progress.
-This will be evaluated using accepted industry standards and certification schemes, namely ProTerra, RTRS, etc. Due to the diversified approach outlined above, our efforts have been effective in maintaining the availability of sustainable soy, as well as at improving the resilience at the asset and corporate level, which is likely to prevent future financial, operational or strategic impacts.
+In addition, our Sustainable Sourcing Policy for Soy contains principles for creating a more sustainable soy sector.
+We require all suppliers to work with their supply chains towards these principles and to regularly show significant progress.
+This will be evaluated using accepted industry standards and certification schemes (ProTerra, RTRS, etc).
+Our efforts have been effective in maintaining the availability of sustainable soy and at improving the resilience at asset and corporate level, which is likely to prevent future financial, operational or strategic impacts.